-In short you’re sabotaging yourself!
+In short, you’re sabotaging yourself!

 ‘I’m fine’, the words just roll off your tongue when someone asks how you’re feeling.

-How are you today your cheerful co-worker asks, or the check-out assistant, or your partner or other loved one, and even though you might have been in the bathroom in agony for the previous 2 hours and you have done everything you can to get to work / school / college /store / the words “I’m fine” just roll from your lips.
+How are you today your cheerful co-worker asks, or the check-out assistant, or your partner or other loved one, and even though you might have been in the bathroom in agony for the previous 2 hours and you have done everything you can to get to work/school/college/store / the words “I’m fine” just roll from your lips.

 You shouldn’t say you're fine when you’re not, it rarely helps!

-Well it’s time to get honest with yourself and with others.
+Well, it’s time to get honest with yourself and with others.
 So what words can you use to be honest, to yourself and to others?

-You may or may not know, that the mind and body are inseparably linked, because every thought you have has a physical effect on your body, and every physical response has an effect on your mind.
+You may or may not know, that the mind and body are inseparably linked, because of this, every thought you have has a physical effect on your body, and every physical response has an effect on your mind.
 They never stop speaking to each other – ever!

-You may have come across phrases such as ‘the mind body connection’, IBS sufferers will have heard the phrase ‘brain gut axis’.
+You may have come across phrases such as ‘the mind-body connection’, IBS sufferers will have heard the phrase ‘brain-gut axis’.
 These statements often used by health professionals recognize the close connection and interaction between the mind and body.

 When you think of someone you love you may get warm fuzzy feelings.
-When you think of someone who is less likable, you experience a different set of feelings.
+When you think of someone who is less likeable, you experience a different set of feelings.
 But those feelings are a result of thoughts even if the person you love, or dislike are nowhere near you.